OliHarris/rate-mania/README.md

 I then updated the custom domain details from Firebase, back to Google Domains DNS custom records; hence linking my purchased URL with the hosted site.

-To deploy I manually run:
+To deploy I manually run from the 'client' project directory:

 ### `firebase deploy`